sAjibuu/Upload_Bypass/README.md

   --base64              Encode the file data with Base64 algorithm --allow_redirects     Follow redirects
-  -P, --put             Use the HTTP PUT method for the requests (Default is POST) -R, --response        Print the response to the screen -c, --continue        Continue testing all files, even if a few uploads encountered success -t, --time_out <NUM>  Set the request timeout (Default is 8)
+  -P, --put             Use the HTTP PUT method for the requests (Default is POST) -Pa, --patch\033[0m   Use the HTTP Patch method for the requests (Default is POST) -R, --response        Print the response to the screen -c, --continue        Continue testing all files, even if a few uploads encountered success -t, --time_out <NUM>  Set the request timeout (Default is 8)